 The figure shows the net deferred tax asset (+) or liability (-) on country level as well as total net accumulated investments in each country.
-The distribution of net investments are affected by the sale of assets constructed by Ørsted in Denmark for operations outside Denmark where Ørsted he table shows ne reconciliation of eferred tax to the alance sheet by egment.
-The nonecognised deferred ax assets are not xpected to give rise to ny material income ax consequence in ne event of dividends received.
+The distribution of net investments are affected by the sale of assets constructed by Ørsted in Denmark for operations outside Denmark where Ørsted only has part ownership.